Poorvi230/Sm-Business-Manager/readme.md

 ## all the modules

 VAULT - inventory management.
-You can add items, trach stock, adjust quantities with the +/- buttons.
+You can add items, track stock, adjust quantities with the +/- buttons.
 It also shows in red if your inventory is below 5.

 REGISTER - your sales area. can pick and item from dropdown and cash out.
 It's getting tracked live and gets added to the dashboard.